-The direct chill (DC) casting process for aluminum alloys is shown schematically in Figure 1(b).
-In contrast to the continuous casting process for steel, DC casting is only semicontinuous; as the strand is withdrawn vertically for a short length (~ 10 m) until the process must be stopped and restarted when the cast ingot reaches the bottom of the casting pit.
+The D.C. casting process for aluminum alloys is shown schematically in Figure 1(b).
+In contrast to the continuous casting process for steel, D.C. casting is only semi-continuous, as the strand is withdrawn vertically for a short length (~ 10 m) until the process must be stopped and restarted when the cast ingot reaches the bottom of the casting pit.
 Thus, considerable attention must focus on the initial start-up stage, when defects are most likely to be initiated.
-To start the process, a bottom block is partially inserted into an open rectangular mold (usually ~ 100 to 150 mm in length).
+To start the process, a bottom block is partially inserted into an open rectangular mold (usually $\sim 100-150$ mm in length).
 Superheated liquid aluminum flows through a launder, down the nozzle spout, through a distribution bag, and into the mold, at a predetermined, time-varying filling rate.
 Once the molten metal fills the bottom block to a prescribed height, the bottom block and cast ingot are lowered into a casting pit.
-The aluminum ingot is subjected to cooling by the transfer of heat to the water-cooled aluminum mold over a very short length (\sim 70 to 90 mm), and to cooling through the contact of chill water with the solid shell after it emerges from the mold cavity.
+The aluminum ingot is subjected to cooling by the transfer of heat to the water-cooled aluminum mold over a very short length ($\sim 70-90$ mm), and to cooling through the contact of chill water with the solid shell after it emerges from the mold cavity.
 This water emerges from a series of holes, which surround the mold at its base.
-The defining character of the DC casting process is the extraction of heat due to this direct impingement of water on the ingot surface; typically, more than 80 pct of the total heat is removed by this method under steady-state conditions.^[7] The thermal field in this semicontinuous process can be considered to develop in two distinct stages.
-During the start up, or stage I, the liquid pool profile and thermal field continuously evolve with time.
-Then, during the steady state, or stage II, the liquid pool profile remains essentially constant or "fully developed" relative to the mold (typically, ~ 200 to 500 mm in depth depending on the ingot size and alloy composition^[3,8]).
-Steady-state operation is usually achieved within a cast length of ~ 0.5 to 1 m.
-Finally at the end of casting, the bottom block stops and the ingot is removed from the casting pit to cool.
+The defining character of the D.C. casting process is the extraction of heat due to this direct impingement of water on the ingot surface - typically more than 80% of the total heat is removed by this method under steady state conditions^[7].
+The thermal field in this semi-continuous process can be considered to develop in two distinct stages.
+During the start-up, or Stage I, the liquid pool profile and thermal field continuously evolve with time.
+Finally, during the steady state, or Stage II, the liquid pool profile remains essentially constant or "fully developed", relative to the mold (typically ~200-500 mm in depth depending on the ingot size and alloy composition^[3, 8]).
+Steady state operation is usually achieved within a cast length of ~0.5-1 m.

-Some of the contrasting features between the continuous casting of steel and DC casting of aluminum alloys can be attributed to the differences between the thermophysical properties of the two metals.
-Referring to Table I,^[9,10,11] these can be summarized as follows.
+Some of the contrasting features between the continuous casting of steel and D.C. casting of aluminum alloys can be attributed to the differences between the thermo-physical properties of the two metals.
+Referring to Table 1^[9-11], these can be summarized as follows: